 From Jewish day school to Sunday school to beyond, Jewish education is a hallmark of Jewish identity.
-Come learn from a group of amazing panelists, who will share amazing work that the Jewish world is doing and ideas that you can replicate in order to ensure the Jews with disabilities have access to this treasured legacy, online and off.
+Learn from a group of amazing panelists who shared great work that the Jewish world is doing and ideas that you can replicate in order to ensure that Jews with disabilities have access to this treasured legacy, online and off.

 - Lianne Heller – Sulam

 - Debbie Niderberg – Hidden Sparks